-The MPC will tend to be between 0 and 1.
+The MPC will invariably be between 0 and 1.

 The marginal propensity to consume can also be shown by the slope of the consumption function: